GraphQL Federation Field-level Metrics 101

 Instead of having a single, monolithic GraphQL server that eventually becomes difficult to scale, you’ve divided your schema and functionality across multiple services.

-But the agility, collaboration, and adaptability afforded by such an architecture would hold little value if you didn’t also have crucial metrics that let you optimize your data fetching strategies, minimize downtime by patching issues fast, allocate your resources efficiently, and — in general — make informed decisions in the context of your system.
+But the agility, collaboration, and adaptability afforded by such an architecture would hold little value if you didn’t also have crucial graphql federation metrics that let you optimize your data fetching strategies, minimize downtime by patching issues fast, allocate your resources efficiently, and — in general — make informed decisions in the context of your system.

 Field-level metrics in federated GraphQL are precisely this detailed insight.